SaaStr AI 2026 recap

 Fin was built inside Intercom's Messenger-first platform, charges $0.99 per resolution on top of $29 to $139 per seat per month, and focuses on deflecting conversation volume.

 Helply was built AI-first for B2B companies that sell software, so its AI runs on account context (CRM, billing, product usage) and works each ticket for the churn, upsell, and competitor signals a B2B thread carries, not just deflection.
-The helpdesk itself is free with unlimited seats, and you pay only when the AI delivers an outcome.
+One price covers all of it: $1 per ticket, with unlimited seats and unlimited AI included.

 Helply vs. Fin at a glance